-Young students need number sense, or in other words, a good understanding of what numbers are and how numbers work, before they can add, subtract or work with numbers in general.
-Establishing a solid sense of numbers is critical to preventing learning gaps, and therefore, the need for interventions later in learning.
-We teachers need to provide number sense activities early on in preschool and kindergarten in order to solidify these skills.
+Once they understand these basic math skills they then can add, subtract, or work on numbers in general.
+Establishing a strong solid sense of numbers is critical to preventing learning gaps, and therefore, the need for interventions later on in learning.
+We, teachers, need to provide number sense activities early on in preschool and kindergarten in order to solidify these basic math skills

 The following experiences are critical for helping young learners develop strong number sense: